BeanyLedger/Beany/core/README.md

 3. Probably things relating to Cost Specs

 4. Resolving Postings might fail in some cases, especially those with specific precision requirements.

+5. Does not allow any arithmatic expressions anywhere.
+In Beancount - "The Amount in “Postings” can also be an arithmetic expression using ( ) * / - + .
+For example,"

+6. Posting specific flags are not supported.
+In Beancount "You can also attach flags to the postings themselves, if you want to flag one of the transaction’s legs in particular:"